blackdoor-specialteams/intertalk/README.md

 #### `POST /messages`

+The endpoint where other providers will send messages destined for users.

+#### `POST /rooms/messages` _should use the room name? like /rooms{/roomName}/messages or something?_

-The endpoint where other providers will send new messages.
+The endpoint where other providers will send room messages (where the sending provider is one who hosts a room's member, and the recieving provider hosts the room itself).

 #### `GET /keys`

 An endpoint which returns a [JWK set](https://tools.ietf.org/html/rfc7517#section-5) of all valid keys for this provider.

-#### `GET /keys{/kid}`

-An endpoint which returns a JWK with matching `kid` field if the provider has such a key, otherwise 404.

 ### Sending messages between providers

 Send messages to the `/messages` endpoint of the recieving provider.
 Only send one message per recieving provider (regardless of how many recipeients the conversation has).
-So in a conversation `["alice@ecorp.com", "bob@chat.allsafe.io", "jane@ecorp.com"]`, when bob sends a message, the `chat.allsafe.io` provider should only send one message to `ecorp.com`.
+So in a conversation `["alice@ecorp.com", "bob@chat.allsafe.io", "jane@ecorp.com"]`, when bob sends a message, the `chat.allsafe.io` provider should only make one call to `ecorp.com`.

+### Room behavior

+#### Messages

+Sending messages with rooms is a two-step process.
+When a provider (let's say `chat.allsafe.io`) identifies that one of their users (let's say `bob@chat.allsafe.io`) wants to send a message to a room (let's say `execs#ecorp.com`), then `chat.allsafe.io` composes and signs a room message, and sends it to `ecorp.com/roomMessages`.
+This is step one. `ecorp.com` then looks up all members of `execs#ecorp.com` (which it is responsible for maintaining) and sends messages to the providers for each of those members.
+This is step two, member's providers can now notify users that there is a new message in the room.

 ### Authentication